 As some kind of a writer, I’m keenly aware that dating a person who shares my vocational affliction is a terrible idea, mostly because writers fucking write about everything.
 They especially write about everything if something horrific and embarrassing happens, which is universally true where my penis is involved.
 I have made a point in the past to not date people who would described themselves as writers.

-But I might have slipped up and fallen haphazardly into the bed of one such degenerate, and predictably, she published an account of our meeting online.
-She has since taken it down because I didn’t want to get married or something, but I’m republishing it here because—and this is one of the biggest surprises of my life—I come across like some kind of a sex god and it’s hilarious to me.
+But I might have slipped up and fallen haphazardly into the bed of one such degenerate, and predictably, she published an account of our meeting online, and to my absolute shock I come across like some kind of a sex god and it’s hilarious to me.

 Release the Kraken

 I have a sunny disposition.
 If you met me in the street, you’d think me a happy-go-lucky, vivacious kind of girl who likes kitty cats and rainbows and hugs (and to be fair, I do like those things more than is probably reasonable).
 There is a dark streak that runs deep, however.
 I appreciate those shadows in others – and I am attracted to a dark sense of humour like nobody’s business.
 So when I came across a grumbly, out-of-sorts, curmudgeonly man who seemed intent on appearing to be participating begrudgingly in the dating world – well, I found the grumpiness adorable.
 And told him so.

 So this guy (I’ll call him the Disruptor) and I commenced a bizarre (but delightful – to me) conversation immediately that devolved, within minutes, to talking about bus stop rapists.
 A real-life encounter at a bus stop was described by him as:

 It was a little rapey, but it wasn’t really very rapey.